-the cold side and hot side water inlets and outlets on the water heater to allow for disconnection of the water heater.
-Use a spanner on the back nut when tightening unions to prevent the pipe from rotating or twisting within the heat pump.
+the cold water inlet and hot water outlet on the water heater to allow for disconnection of the water heater.

 PIPE SIZES

 To achieve true mains pressure operation, the cold water line to the storage tanks should be the same size or bigger than the hot water line from the storage tanks.